UK Council for Psychotherapy

 Eating Addiction Counselling & Psychotherapy for Addicts in Central London - binge eating therapy and binge eating counselling, compulsive eating therapy, food addiction treatment or food addiction therapy, Stress Eating, food addiction counselling, emotional eating therapy or emotional eating treatment

-Wanting To Stop Comfort Eating We may be used to turning to food to snack through boredom, to change our emotional state, or for comfort.
-Eating food can be an enjoyable experience, it can make us happy.
+Wanting To Stop Comfort Eating Eating food can be an enjoyable experience, it can make us happy.
 Yet when we eat exclusively because of this, and not because we are hungry, this may become a habit.
 We may seek comfort or distraction through food and have developed some magical thinking around food.
+We may be used to turning to food to snack through boredom, to change our emotional state - maybe as a sedative, or for comfort.
 Emotional eating counselling, stress eating therapy can be a place to talk about this more and address our stress eating, where often it's not the food itself that is an issue, it's more about responding differently to our stress.
-We all have our favourite foods and there are many degrees of comfort eating, from the occasional turning to comfort food, to a full on binge, as we struggle to respond to our hunger sensations.
+We all have our favourite foods and there are many degrees of comfort eating, from the occasional turning to comfort food, to a full-on binge, as we struggle to respond to our hunger sensations.
 Some of us may be very willful, disciplined, so we learn to comfort eat rather than binge.
 Our comfort eating or craving for food may include convenient food, physically comforting food, nostalgic food or indulgent food.
-We may select certain foods for certain moods or effects, e.g. favourite snack or warm, hearty food.
+We may select certain foods for certain moods or effects, e.g. favourite snack, or warm, hearty food.
 Constantly worrying, we may want to stop comfort eating, try to stop, promise we'd stop, and now seek comfort eating help, comfort eating therapy, stress eating help.
+We can ask ourselves what food means to us, does it nourish us, supports our body in health, does it satisfy our physical hunger, is it an experience we relish and enjoy, or is it a way to feel our emotional emptiness, suppress our feelings, numb out?

 Avoiding your triggers isn't healing.
 Healing happens when you're triggered and you're able to move through